Step 3 – DATA COLLECTION

 Implementing Job Analysis Interviews

 Plan to conduct three or four of these interviews, allowing about one hour per interview.
 The interviewees should be capable performers, but they do need to be superior performers.
 Begin the interview by explaining the purposes and scope of project and the format of the interview.
-Then the use or adapt the Job Analysis Interview protocol provided in this workbook.
+Then use or adapt the Job Analysis Interview protocol provided in Quick-Start Competency-Modeling program or Building Competency Models workbook.
 Ask follow-up questions when this is necessary to clarify the interviewee’s responses.
 Take detailed notes on each interview but also tape record the interviews so that you will be able to listen to the tapes to clarify your notes later, if necessary.

 Analyzing Job Analysis Interviews